 HOW MUCH ST. JOHN'S WORT TO TAKE

 Many people take 500 mg per day of herbal extract, tablets, or capsules of St. John's wort standardized to contain 0.2% hypericin.
 Higher intakes of St. John's wort extract, such as 900 mg per day, may be used in some instances.
 St. John's wort should be taken close to meals.
 If used to support depression treatment, its effectiveness should be assessed by a nutritionally oriented doctor after four to six weeks.
 Herbal tinctures are also available; they are often taken in doses of 1-2 ml three times per day.

 St. John's wort makes the skin more light-sensitive.
 Persons with fair skin should avoid exposure to strong sunlight and other sources of ultraviolet light, such as tanning beds.
 It is also advisable to avoid foods like red wine, cheese, yeast, and pickled herring.
 St. John's wort should not be used during pregnancy or lactation.

 When not to use St. John's Wort

 When to use St. John's Wort with caution

-The products and the claims made about specific products on or through this site have not been evaluated by the United States Food and Drug Administration and are not approved to diagnose, treat, cure or prevent disease.
-The information provided on this site is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional.
+*Disclaimer: Statements made, or products sold through this website, have not been evaluated by the United States Food and Drug Administration.
+They are not intended to diagnose, treat, cure or prevent any disease.
+The information provided on this site is for informational purposes only and is not intended as a substitute for advice from your physician or other health care professional.*